Leadership Team

 Chief Executive Officer

 I was born and raised in Toronto, Ontario.
-I came to BC in 1990, starting in Vancouver, then setting in Abbotsford in 1992 to raise my family.
-I’m married to Al and have four sons, ages 20 to 28.
-We enjoy family get togethers, cooking, and camping.
-I’ve worked in various capacities and industries (communications, parks and recreation, project management, social services) but have been always drawn to loving people and making a lasting impact in lives and communities.
+I came to BC in 1990, starting in Vancouver, then settling in Abbotsford in 1992 to raise my family.
+I’m married to Al and have four sons.

-Favorite scripture: Jeremiah 29:11 “For I know the plans I have for you,” declares the Lord. “plans to prosper you and not to harm you, plans to give you a hope and a future.
+Favorite Scripture: Jeremiah 29:11 (NIV) “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.”

 Chris Graham